IrishGypsyUser/SL2-TELEPORTATION/README.md

 # HOW TO USE IT

-There is multiple ways to use it, but the best way are
+There is multiple ways to use it, but the best ways are

 loadstring(game:HttpGet("https://raw.githubusercontent.com/IrishGypsyUser/SL2-TELEPORTATION/refs/heads/main/Source.luau"))()(Argument)